Non-stop flights to Melbourne (MEL)

 Flights from Philippines to Melbourne

-There is 1 airport in Philippines that has a direct connection to Melbourne, which is Manila.
+In Philippines, the only airport that has a direct connection to Melbourne is Manila.
 From Manila, you can fly non-stop with Cebu Pacific or Philippine Airlines.

 Flights from Qatar to Melbourne

-Doha is the only city in Qatar with direct flights to Melbourne.
+There is 1 airport in Qatar that has a direct connection to Melbourne, which is Doha.
 From Doha, direct flights are offered by Qatar Airways (Oneworld).

 Flights from Singapore to Melbourne

 In Singapore, the only airport that has a direct connection to Melbourne is Singapore.
-From Singapore, there are 4 airlines that have direct services to Melbourne, which are Jetstar, Qantas (Oneworld), Scoot and Singapore Airlines (Star Alliance).
+From Singapore, airlines that operate direct flights are Emirates, Jetstar, Qantas (Oneworld), Scoot, Singapore Airlines (Star Alliance) and Turkish Airlines (Star Alliance).

 Flights from Sri Lanka to Melbourne